 Technology can also help firms communicate their competitive edge with data.
 By using objective data, companies can convey their track record, ongoing execution of investment thesis, and other critical points of differentiation.

-Manage Deals with Advanced Visibility
+Manage Deals with Advanced Visibility in Private Equity Operations

 Managing deals with dated technology brings about a similar process: firms use spreadsheets to identify sources and the best deals from the last fund, they reach out to the respective management teams and get a deal process started.
 From beginning to end, it’s all tracked on a spreadsheet or a basic CRM.
 There’s a lack of coordination and access to relevant data that would significantly increase efficiency.